Probing factorization violation with vector angularities: Resummed calculation

 This ensures that $b^*_\perp \to b_{\rm max}$ when $b_\perp \to \infty$.
-We determine an appropriate value for $b_{\rm max}$ by requiring that the scales $\mu_H, \mu_B$ and $\mu_S$ stay above the minimum value $\mu_0=0.8 \GeV$.
+We determine an appropriate value for $b_{\rm max}$ by requiring that the scales $\mu_H, \mu_B$, and $\mu_S$ stay above the minimum value $\mu_0=0.8 \GeV$.
 Since the beam scale depends on the parameter $a$, the expressions for $b_{\rm max}$ will depend on the value of $a$ that is considered: For $a \geq 0$, $\mu_S$ is the smallest scale, while for $a < 0$, $\mu_B$ is the smallest scale.
 This leads to

 For our normalized distributions, the integration over $Q$ is numerically irrelevant (percent-level effect).
-Performing the $Y$ integral changes the shape of the $\vec \tau_a$ distribution by less than 10\% compared to using $Y=0$, and is extrapolated from the LL cross section using:
+Performing the $Y$ integral changes the shape of the $\vec \tau_a$ distribution by less than 10\% compared to using $Y=0$, and is extrapolated from the leading logarithmic (LL) cross section using,

 Finally, we note that for large $b$, $b_\perp^* \to b_{\rm max}$ and the cross section in $b$ approaches a constant.
-A constant in $b$-space transform to a delta function in $\vec \tau_a$, and we therefore subtract of this contribution to improve the numerical stability.
+A constant in $b$-space transforms to a delta function in $\vec \tau_a$, and we therefore subtract of this contribution to improve the numerical stability.
+Alternatively, one can include a nonperturbative model $\exp(-\Lambda \vec b_\perp^{\,2})$ to suppress this region, which for $\Lambda = 0.35$ GeV yields the same within a few percent.